Section 1: Studio Drummer for Various Recording Artists

 Rita Coolidge – “Higher and Higher” (minus vocals) (4:42) *

 Here is a great song with contrasting rhythms between the melodic phrasings of female lead voice (Rita Coolidge) against the straight forward, 4-4 drum beat.
 Add to this, a contrasting syncopated rhythm of guitars in the background.
 (No vocals are on this audio sample).
 Anyone familiar with this original million-seller record hit knows that just the background music alone is strong on it’s own merit.
 The great Hammond B3 organ sound is driven and played by the renown keyboardist from the UK (Liverpool): Mike Dinsdale.
-(THE GOOD NEWS?
-Mike Dinsdale was an outstanding keyboardist!
-THE BAD NEWS?
-All the studio musicians had to help Mike lug his monster B3 organ in and out of the recording studio).
+(THE GOOD NEWS: Mike Dinsdale was an outstanding keyboardist!
+THE ONLY BAD NEWS was that all studio musicians had to help Mike lug his monstrous Hammond B3 organ in and out of the recording studio).